bader-nasser/pdftools/README.md

   -s, --silent

 DESCRIPTION
-  Merge PDF files using JSON5 file.
+  Merge PDF files using data file.
 Can be used to merge some pages from each file.

 ALIASES
   $ pdftools p